-These Petitions Want Robert Mueller's Report Released To The Public
+These Petitions Demand That Robert Mueller's Report Be Made Public

 Special counsel Robert Mueller submitted his completed report on Russian meddling in the 2016 presidential election to Attorney General William Barr on Friday evening, after nearly two years and countless tweets from President Donald Trump discrediting the investigation.
 Now, a number of elected officials have started petitions to release Mueller's report to the public so that Americans can see for themselves what the findings are.